 STUNNING IS AN UNDERSTATEMENT!
-FRESHLY RESTORED, 1776CC ENGINE, SHOW READY!
-WOW!
+GORGEOUS RESTORATION!
+1776CC ENGINE, SHOW READY!

 This spectacular 1969 Volkswagen Karmann-Ghia is not just one of the nicest VWs we've ever featured, it is one of the nicest ANYTHINGS we've featured.
 It takes the smooth shape and gives it a modern twist so that it's both instantly recognizable and something truly unique, and backs it up with impeccable workmanship and a beautifully modern look.